informalsystems/modelator/jekyll/docs/tla_basics_tutorials/ethereum.md

 ### ProcessTransferFrom

-_transfer_ transactions are made by addresses transferring their own funds. _transferFrom_ transactions transfer funds between any two addresses, so long as the caller of transferFrom has been give approval.
+_transfer_ transactions are made by addresses transferring their own funds. _transferFrom_ transactions transfer funds between any two addresses, so long as the caller of transferFrom has been given approval.

 ```tla
 ProcessTransferFrom(tx) ==